SAP-samples/integrated-business-planning-excel-add-in-templates/README.md

 ![screenshot of VBA Template](https://github.com/SAP/integrated-business-planning-excel-add-in-templates/blob/master/media/screenshot.png "screenshot of a VBA Template")

 ## Download and Installation
-Download best practice planning view template that fits your need [here](https://github.com/SAP/integrated-business-planning-excel-add-in-templates/archive/master.zip)
+Download best practice planning view templates that fits your need [here](https://github.com/SAP/integrated-business-planning-excel-add-in-templates/archive/master.zip)

 For more information have a look at [SAP note 1790530](https://launchpad.support.sap.com/#/notes/1790530)

+Prerequisites for the planning view templates is the IBP Add-In for Microsoft Excel.

 For more information about installing the IBP Add-In for Microsoft Excel have a look at [SAP note 2135948](https://launchpad.support.sap.com/#/notes/2135948)